regen-network/rhizome-db/README.md

 and configurations.
 As a near term goal, there is the hope that this can help improve the performance of [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) based projects.

+A set of basic CRDT types to support `rhizome-db` will also be part of `rhizome-trees`.

 ## `rhizome-db`

 **WARNING: This is an experimental project.
 We make no guarantees it will